Medically Reviewed by Dr P. E. Pancoast, MD

 In this article

-Substance abuse and mental health are among the most common co-occurring disorders.
 Overcoming substance use disorders can be a challenge.
-However, it's even trickier when you’re simultaneously battling depressive disorders, anxiety disorders, or another mental illness.
+It’s even trickier when you’re simultaneously battling depressive disorders, anxiety disorders, or another mental illness.

 Co-occurring disorders can either surface at the same time or as overlapping symptoms.
 As per the National Survey of 2018 on Drug Use and Mental Health, around 38 percent of adults over 18 (approximately 95 million people) are affected by co-occurring disorders.[1]